-Shaping Up My Choices teaches third grade students about:
+Shaping Up My Choices nutrition lessons teach third grade students about:

 In addition to aligning to education standards, Shaping Up My Choices underwent rigorous field testing with teachers and students to ensure that students gained knowledge and exhibited positive behavior change.